Documentation

 spark query is the primary command for retrieving solutions from the Spark knowledge network.
 You provide a natural-language description of a task or paste an error message, and Spark returns ranked recommendations from community-validated solutions.

 Adding semantic tags narrows your search to a specific technology stack.
-Tags follow the format TYPE:NAME[:VERSION] where TYPE is a category like language, framework, or tool.
+Tags follow the format TYPE:NAME[:VERSION] where TYPE is a category like language, framework, or library.
 Multiple --tag flags can be combined to describe your exact environment.

 Arguments